Gina Haspel just made history, winning Senate confirmation Thursday to become the first female director of the CIA.

 Over the years, the CIA has dramatically increased the number of women in its ranks, with the agency reporting the percentage of women at the agency was just under 50 percent, including full- and part-time employees.

-Women also have played major roles in two key moments in the agency’s history: They led the team that identified Aldrich Ames as one of the agency’s most notorious Russian moles; and they also dominated the group known as Alec Station that had been established in the years before the Sept.
-11 terrorist attacks to track Osama bin Laden and al-Qaeda operatives.
+Women also have played major roles in two key moments in the agency’s history: They led the team that identified Aldrich Ames as one of the agency’s most notorious Russian moles; and they also dominated the group known as Alec Station established in the years before the Sept.
+11, 2001, terrorist attacks to track Osama bin Laden and al-Qaeda operatives.

 Female spies have long captured the public’s imagination.
 They’ve had starring roles in Hollywood dramas, most notably “Zero Dark Thirty,” about the Navy SEAL raid that killed bin Laden, and Showtime’s “Homeland,” which stars an on-again, off-again CIA officer played by actress Claire Danes.